i-am-djordan/i-am-djordan/README.md

 - 🌱 I’m currently a junior at University studying Software Engineering.
 On my own time, I learn and mess with HTML, CSS, Javascript, C++, C#, and Python.
 - 📫 How to reach me: jordan.destiny05@gmail.com
 - 😄 Pronouns: She/Her
+- Please view my portfolio and let me know what you think about it :) : https://i-am-djordan.com/

 <!---
 i-am-djordan/i-am-djordan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.